The Calorimeter Theory

 There are different kinds of heat.

-Concerning the global warming there are two kinds of heat - heat radiation and kinetic heat.
+Concerning the global warming there are two kinds of heat - heat radiation and kinetic heat in molecules.

 The heat from the sun is radiation and the heat from fossil fuels is kinetic.